Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_gradient.md

 Yet imagine a glucose cube in an aqueous solution.
 As the cube dissolves, a **gradient** will form, with a decreasing glucose concentration that radiates outward from the cube.
 How will the tumbling frequency of *E. coli* change if the bacterium is moving up a gradient of increasing attractant concentration?
 Will the tumbling frequency decrease continuously as well, or will the methylation pathways mentioned in the previous lesson cause more complicated behavior?

-Furthermore, once the cell reaches a region of high attractant concentration, will its default tumbling frequency stabilize to the same steady-state?
-And how much does this steady-state tumbling frequency change as we alter the "steepness" of the attractant gradient (i.e., how quickly the attractant concentration increases)?
+Furthermore, once the cell reaches a region of high attractant concentration, will its default tumbling frequency stabilize to the same steady state?
+And how much does this steady state tumbling frequency change as we alter the "steepness" of the attractant gradient (i.e., how quickly the attractant concentration increases)?

 In the following tutorial, we will modify our model from the previous lesson by increasing the concentration of the attractant ligand at an exponential rate and seeing how the concentration of phosphorylated CheY changes.
 Moreover, we will examine how this concentration changes as we change the gradient's "steepness", or the rate at which attractant ligand is increasing.

 [Visit tutorial](tutorial_gradient){: .btn .btn--info .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Steady-state tumbling frequency is robust when traveling up an attractant gradient
+## Steady state tumbling frequency is robust when traveling up an attractant gradient

 Recall that we used the expression [*L*] to denote the concentration of ligand *L* and *l*<sub>0</sub> to denote the initial concentration of the ligand.
 If the concentration of the ligand is growing exponentially, then [*L*] = *l*<sub>0</sub> · *e*<sup>*k* · t</sup>, where *t* is the time since the start and *k* is a parameter dictating exponential growth; the higher the value of *k*, the faster the growth in the ligand concentration.